Avanade/CoreEx/samples/My.Hr/My.Hr.Infra/Readme.md

 * `My.Hr.Infra:isAppsDeploymentEnabled` for controlling application deployment via zip deploy
 * `My.Hr.Infra:isDBSchemaDeploymentEnabled` for publishing Database schema and data

-> When `isAppsDeploymentEnabled` flag is set, pulumi code is executing `dotnet publish -c RELEASE`
+> When `isAppsDeploymentEnabled` flag is set, pulumi code executes `dotnet publish -c RELEASE` to create app packages.

 Pulumi can be configured and previewed with: